telerik/xaml-docs/controls/raddocking/how-to/add-menu-items-to-the-radpanes-menu.md

 ---
-title: How to Customize or Remove the RadPane's Menu
+title: How to Customize or Remove RadPane's Menu
-page_title: How to Customize or Remove the RadPane's Menu
+page_title: How to Customize or Remove RadPane's Menu
-description: How to Customize or Remove the RadPane's Menu
+description: How to Customize or Remove RadPane's Menu
 slug: raddocking-how-to-add-menu-items-to-the-radpanes-menu
 tags: how,to,customize,or,remove,the,radpane's,menu
 published: True
 position: 0
 ---

-# How to Customize or Remove the RadPane's Menu
+# How to Customize or Remove RadPane's Menu

 The purpose of this tutorial is to show you how to customize the __RadPane__ menu.

 >tipFor more information about the __RadPane__ structure, read [here]({%slug raddocking-panes-radpane%}) or read [this one]({%slug raddocking-features-panes-panes-menu%}) if you want to learn more about the __RadPane's__ menu.

-## Customizing the RadPane's Menu
+## Customizing RadPane's Menu

 In order to add custom commands to the __RadPane's__ menu, you should perform the following steps:

 1. You can create a custom class CustomRadDockingCommands.
-Inside you can create a singleton property of type __Telerik.Windows.Controls.RoutedUICommand__. __Example 1__ demonstrate how you can do that.
+Inside you can create a singleton property of type __Telerik.Windows.Controls.RoutedUICommand__. __Example 1__ demonstrates how you can do that.

 	#### __[C#] Example 1: Create Singleton command property__
 	{{region cs-raddocking-how-to-add-menu-items-to-the-radpanes-menu_0}}